mvillafuertem/scala-1/topics/templates/objects.md

 `p`.
 Accessing a member like `todo` or `tasks` through a reference, as `p.todo` or `p.tasks` is called _selection_ or _dereferencing_.
 We _dereference_ `p` and _select_ its `todo` and `tasks` members.

-Compare that to a hypothetical alternative implementation which passes the `tasks` and `todo` as separate
+Compare that to a hypothetical alternative implementation which passes the `tasks` and `todo` members as separate parameters:
-parameters:

 ```scala
 def describe(tasks: List[Task], todo: Int): Unit =